Adam Fleming

 On his 2012 audio book The Secret History of Social Networking, Rory traces the roots of a very modern phenomena from the counterculture of the 1970’s through to the behemoth that is Facebook.

-His most recent publication, Always On: Hope and fear in the social smartphone era, examines the transformation of society by hyperconnectivity and analyses the impact on everything from democracy to health.
+His publication, Always On: Hope and fear in the social smartphone era, examines the transformation of society by hyperconnectivity and analyses the impact on everything from democracy to health.

 Awards